 15 Facts About the Westminster Dog Show

 One of America's oldest sporting events is also its most slobbery.
-This year, the Westminster Kennel Club dog show returns to New York City for the 143th time, promising one preeminent pooch the coveted title of "Best in Show" and a lifetime supply of positive reinforcement.
-While the show has evolved over its many years—it added two new breeds to the competition this year, the Nederlandse Kooikerhondjes and the Grand Bassett Griffon Vendeéns—it remains a beguiling spectacle for dog fanatics and casual observers alike.
+This year, the Westminster Kennel Club dog show returns to New York City for the 144th time, promising one preeminent pooch the coveted title of "Best in Show" and a lifetime supply of positive reinforcement.
+While the show has evolved over its many years, it remains a beguiling spectacle for dog fanatics and casual observers alike.
 Here are 15 facts to get you competition-ready.

 1. The original show was for gun dogs.